 - 1. Attendance is mandatory for this course and will be taken each class.
 Missing classes without proper documentation (i.e. a doctor's note) will affect your participation grade.
 If you do miss a class, it is your responsibility to get notes from a fellow student on what you missed (do not email me asking what you missed).
-Excessive lateness will also affect this grade. - 2.
+If you miss more than 5 classes (excused or unexcused), you will fail the course.
+Excessive lateness, routinely being on your phone, and/or falling asleep in class will also negatively affect this grade. - 2.
 No personal technology devices allowed in class.
 This means no cell phones, iPads, laptops, or any other kinds of electronic devices (unless needed for medical reasons, with the proper documentation).
 These devices are distracting not only to you, but to the rest of the class as well.
-If you are caught using your phone or another device, you will lose participation credit for the day.
-Continuous use of these technologies will result in being asked to leave the classroom and lose participation credit for the day. - 3.
-Academic Dishonesty: Taking the words and ideas of another and presenting them as your own without proper use of citation constitutes plagiarism and it is considered grounds for receiving an "F" for the course and suspension/expulsion from the university.
+If you are caught using your phone or another device, you will lose participation credit for the day; if you are caught using it during a quiz or exam, it will be reported to the Office of Academic Integrity.
+Continuous use of these technologies will result in being asked to leave the classroom and lose participation credit for the day.

+- 3. Academic Dishonesty: Taking the words and ideas of another and presenting them as your own without proper use of citation constitutes plagiarism and it is considered grounds for receiving an "F" for the course and suspension/expulsion from the university.
 All students are required to uphold the honor code. - For more information, please consult NJIT Academic Integrity Policy available through the NJIT website. - 4.
 Students should present official medical or legal documentation if they cannot fulfill any part of the course requirements.
 Exceptions will only be made under extraordinary circumstances such as serious illness and/or legal obligations. - 5.
 Open Communication: I am always available to help you succeed in this course.
-You may see me during my office hours or reach me through email.
-Please do not hesitate to contact me with any questions or concerns. - 6.
+You may see me during my office hours or reach me through email (please allow me 24-hours to respond before sending another email.
+Do not hesitate to contact me with any questions or concerns. - 6.
 Your grade is your responsibility and is non-negotiable.
 If you need a specific grade for your GPA, financial aid, academic standing, personal reasons, etc., you need to earn that grade by following the guidelines presented in this syllabus.
 Please do not contact me after the semester asking/begging for a better grade. - 7.
 Please be respectful of everyone in the class, including me.
 If you are being disrespectful, you will be asked to leave. - 8.
 All assignments must be completed specifically for this course.
 You cannot hand in something you used in another course.